Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Orphans to battle our way through life alone.

-Yeah, right.
-So they were like, I mean, he's also an orphan, yeah.
+I mean, he's also an orphan, yeah.

 Yeah, yeah.

-He should have probably stuck with them or, yeah.
+That he should have probably stuck with them or, yeah.

 So it's like, this is how it was written.
-I was like,

-super.
-She's brown-haired.
-Effie, the musician of the family, and the tallest, was often told she had an apple blossom
+Effie, the musician of the family and the tallest,

-She wrote of herself.
+she wrote of herself.

 What kind of blue?
+Mild.

 Just a mild blue.